How I run parallel AI agents on a 559k-line repo without it rotting

 The bottleneck is not code generation

-Here is the thing nobody expects until they run this setup for a month: generating correct code is the easy part.
-A frontier model pointed at a well-factored codebase writes competent diffs all day.
-The actual bottlenecks are two boring things.
-First, context: what does this session know about the repo, and is it true?
+Here's the thing nobody expects until they've run this setup for a month: generating correct code is the easy part.
+Point a frontier model at a well-factored codebase and it writes competent diffs all day.
+The real bottlenecks are boring.
+First, context: what does this session actually know about the repo, and is any of it true?
 Second, conflict: what happens when three sessions land on main in the same hour?
-Both problems compound with scale in a way code quality does not.
+Both problems get worse with scale in a way code quality never does.
 A mediocre function is a local problem.
-A session working from a stale mental model of the auth layer produces a pull request that is wrong everywhere it touches.
-Rot is not bad code accumulating.
-Rot is context divergence accumulating.
-So the operating system I built manages context and conflict, and mostly leaves code generation alone.
+But a session working from a stale mental model of the auth layer ships a pull request that's wrong everywhere it touches.
+Rot isn't bad code piling up.
+Rot is context divergence piling up.
+So the operating system I built manages context and conflict.
+It mostly leaves code generation alone.

 CLAUDE.md is a router, not an encyclopedia

-Every session loads CLAUDE.md into context at start.
-The default failure is obvious: every session that learns something appends it there, the file balloons, the useful signal drowns, and every pull request now touches the same file, so every merge conflicts.
-Mine is written as a router.
-The core is a domain-map table: one row per surface, a one-line description, and a pointer to a deep-dive doc in docs/surfaces/ (70 files today: posture, schemas, env vars, trust invariants).
-A session touching the calendar reads the calendar doc; a session touching billing reads the billing doc; neither pays context for the other.
-The rule is stated in the file itself and it is blunt: a new surface documents itself in a new doc plus one table row, env vars go in one env doc, and never append large sections to this file.
-The file even explains its own reason.
-That is what keeps it out of every pull request's conflict set.
+Every session loads CLAUDE.md at start.
+The obvious failure: a session learns something, appends it there, the file balloons, the signal drowns, and now every pull request touches the same file so every merge conflicts.
+Mine is a router instead.
+The core is a domain-map table - one row per surface, a one-line description, a pointer to a deep-dive doc in docs/surfaces/ (70 files today: posture, schemas, env vars, trust invariants).
+A session touching the calendar reads the calendar doc.
+A session touching billing reads the billing doc.
+Neither pays context for the other.
+The rule sits in the file itself, and it's blunt: a new surface documents itself in a new doc plus one table row, env vars go in one env doc, never append large sections here.
+The file even explains why it works this way.
+That's what keeps it out of every pull request's conflict set.

 Merge hell, demoted to a checklist

-The concurrent-session machinery is one small script. scripts/claude-session-sync.sh is wired as a SessionStart hook, firing on startup, resume, and context compaction.
-If the branch is behind origin/main and the tree is clean, it merges main in; on conflict it aborts, lists the conflicting files, and reminds the session of the keep-both convention; on a dirty tree it only reports, including whether any known hotspot file changed upstream.
-The written doctrine completes it: being behind main is normal, not an emergency; ignore it mid-task; merge once, right before opening the pull request; never loop rebases.
-Merge hell did not get solved.
-It got demoted to a checklist.
+All the concurrent-session machinery lives in one small script. scripts/claude-session-sync.sh runs as a SessionStart hook, so it fires on startup, on resume, and after context compaction.
+Behind origin/main with a clean tree?
+It merges main in.
+Hit a conflict and it aborts, lists the offending files, and reminds the session about the keep-both convention.
+Dirty tree, it just reports, and it tells you if any known hotspot file changed upstream.
+Then the written doctrine finishes the job: being behind main is normal, ignore it mid-task, merge once right before you open the PR, and never loop rebases.
+We didn't solve merge hell.
+We demoted it to a checklist.

 Drift gates instead of discipline

-The second-order problem with documentation is that it lies.
-Any doc that depends on a human, or an agent, remembering to update it will drift, and at 65 pull requests a week it drifts in days.
-My answer is to turn every piece of governance I actually care about into a failing test.
-I call these drift gates, and they are the closest thing this repo has to a substitute for a staff engineer saying no. A secrets-inventory audit scans the code and workflows for every token source and fails if any is unclassified in a ledger; it runs inside the normal test suite, so an agent cannot introduce an untracked environment read and still go green (it has already caught a real hardcoded-password bug).
-A SQL-inventory audit does the same for every migration file.
-The newest example shipped this week: the Burn dashboard that lists every scheduled job has a catalog which a test keeps in exact sync with the workflow files, so a cron cannot exist without the dashboard knowing it should have run.
+Here's how it works.
+A secrets-inventory audit scans the code and workflows for every token source and fails if any of them isn't classified in a ledger.
+It runs inside the normal test suite, so an agent can't sneak in an untracked environment read and still go green.
+It already caught a real hardcoded-password bug.
+A SQL-inventory audit does the same thing for every migration file.
+Newest one shipped this week: the Burn dashboard lists every scheduled job, and a test keeps its catalog in exact sync with the workflow files.
+A cron can't exist without the dashboard knowing it should have run.

 // The pattern, everywhere: the invariant IS a test, put where an agent